 How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

-An AI project without agreed KPIs before the build starts is not an investment.
-It is a deferred recognition of loss — here is how to fix that before you write code.
+An AI project without agreed KPIs before the build starts is a deferred recognition of loss dressed as an investment.
+Here is how to fix that before you write code.

-Most AI initiatives ship demos and dashboards — not accountable business change.
-The gap is rarely "smarter models"; it is missing agreement on what success means before architecture is chosen.
+Most AI initiatives ship demos and dashboards rather than accountable business change.
+The gap is rarely about smarter models; it is the absence of an agreed definition of success before architecture is chosen.

 14%